Herren/RGEpp/README.md

     ./examples/numssm_example
 ```

-Both code examples are well commented and explained to great in the manual.
+Both code examples are well commented and explained to great detail in the manual.

+The makefile calls `clang++` to compile the examples.
+Should `clang` not be available on your system `g++` also works.
+Depending on the exact version, it might be necessary
+to pass `-ftemplate-depth=1500` as the default value in more recent versions is too low.

 ## Documentation